tcwong2024/CE7-M3-Serverless-Package-Scan/README.md

+# Assignment 3.14
-# Learn how to implement Snyk to scan code
+## Learn how to implement Snyk to scan code